LTC Risk Identification Guide

 Intake → Trends → Intervention

-Hydration status indicators (dry mucous membranes, labs if ordered, lethargy, dizziness).
+Hydration indicators such as dry mucous membranes, lethargy, dizziness, labs if ordered, and reduced intake tolerance.

-Dietitian involvement for low intake or weight loss; meal plan modifications.
+Dietitian involvement for low intake or weight loss, including meal-plan modification and monitoring.

-Supplements ordered and documented as provided (with tolerance/acceptance recorded).
+Supplements ordered and documented as offered, provided, and tolerated.

 Red Flags

-Trend FailureWeight loss without intervention steps, re-weigh confirmation, or plan change.
+Trend FailureWeight loss without intervention steps, re-weigh confirmation, or meaningful care-plan change.

 Non-ResponsePoor intake noted repeatedly with no escalation or documented corrective actions.